dw-data/image-search/README.md

 - [English](#)
 - [Portuguese](#)

-## Methodology
+## Data analysis

+### Brief summary

+In summary, the data collection and analysis for this piece happened in the following steps:

+1. Searching for phrases like "german women" for 207 nationalities and territorial demonyms
+2. Collecting the first 100 images and page titles that show up for each search query
+3. Running the files through Google's own image analysis software to flag "racy" pictures
+4. Filtering all the website titles that contain specific keywords
+5. Manually reviewing both pictures and websites content to confirm the findings
+6. Quantifying the reuslts

+An in-depth methodological discussion can be found below.

+### Methodological choices

 The search results used for this piece were collected using [SerpAPI](https://serpapi.com/), a commercial service that collects data automatically from many search engines.
+This resource was chosen because it retrieves Google results in a computer-readable JSON format and allows a high degree of search customization.

-To do so, DW compiled a list of 207 countries/territories and their demonyms, which were in turn passed alongside the word women ("Brazilian women", "German women", "French women"...) as search queries for SerpAPI, which performed the searchs and saved the results as JSON files.
+A list of 207 countries/territories and their demonyms was compile.
+The demonyms were then passed, alongside the word women, as search queries for SerpAPI.
+The application then performed the searches form terms such as "Brazilian women" and "German women".
+The results were saved as JSON files.

 The same searches were made in local languages for 12 select nationalities ("mulheres brasileiras", "deutsche frauen", "femmes françaises"...) in order to compare them to the English results.

+After retrieving the search results, the images were downloaded and analysed by [Google Cloud Vision API](https://cloud.google.com/vision), a computer vision application that detects "racy" pictures — that is, pictures that are likely to contain elements such as "sheer clothing, strategically covered nudity, lewd or provocative pose".

+Each image was tagged as either very likely, likely, unlikely or very unlikely to contain such elements.
+In our analysis, we considered as "racy" the images that were marked as "very likely" or "likely".

+Acknowledging that this kind of software is known to carry many biases, we did a manual review of all the pictures tagged as such to make sure that the results were reasonable.
+This manual review revealed that the overall trend presented in the article still holds true.

+The content of the websites in which the pictures were hosted was also analysed.
+To do so, we first selected websites with titles that contained keywords that appear frequently in image results marked as racy.
+Those were terms such as "marry", "date", "hot", "bride" and "sex".

+Then, these pages were also manually checked to determine if the content on display was objectifying or sexualizing in any way.
+This definition includes pages that write about international dating, marriage services, sexual tourism or that rank and describe women from certain nationalities based on physical features alone.

+Then, finally, the results of both datasets -- racy images and objectfying websites -- was quantified, as presented in the article.

+### Caveats

+#### Personalized content

 Google search results are personalized (that is, each user is likely to see a different collection of images and links even when searching for the same exact words), which makes analysing them a complex task.